These vegan mashed potatoes are perfectly creamy and fluffy with a few easy pantry tricks! A perfect plant-based version of this popular side dish.

 - Meanwhile, heat the olive oil in a small saucepan over low heat.
 Add the whole garlic cloves and simmer for about 3 minutes until fragrant.
 Discard the garlic.

 - Return the potatoes to the pot.
 Add the garlic-infused oil, coconut oil, 1/2 teaspoon kosher salt and plenty of fresh ground pepper.
-Mash until the desired texture is reached.
+Mash with a potato masher until the desired texture is reached.
 (If you find the potatoes are too dry, you can add a small drizzle of the starchy potato water.
 Just be careful not to add too much or the texture will become waterlogged.)

 *Important: make sure to get Yukon gold, sometimes labeled as “yellow potatoes”.
 They have just the right creamy texture and buttery flavor that you won’t get out of a Russet.